imnehal360/starting_github/README.md

 # starting_github
-To learn git and github
+To learn git and github.